New Mexico's 1st congressional district

-New Mexico's 1st congressional district of the United States House of Representatives serves the central area of New Mexico, including most of Bernalillo County, all of Torrance County, and parts of Sandoval, Santa Fe and Valencia counties.
+New Mexico's 1st congressional district of the United States House of Representatives serves the central area of New Mexico, including most of Bernalillo County, all of Torrance County, and parts of Sandoval, Santa Fe, and Valencia counties.
 It includes almost three-fourths of Albuquerque.
-The district has a notable Native American presence, encompassing several pueblos including the Pueblo of Laguna and Sandia Pueblo, and the Tohajiilee Navajo Reservation outside Albuquerque.
+The district has a notable Native American presence, encompassing several pueblos, including the Pueblo of Laguna and Sandia Pueblo, and the Tohajiilee Navajo Reservation outside Albuquerque.
 The seat is currently represented by Democrat Melanie Stansbury.
+With a Cook Partisan Voting Index rating of D+7, it is the most Democratic district in New Mexico, a state with an all-Democratic congressional delegation.

-The district in recent years has, unlike other districts in the state, had a strong track record of its representatives ascending to higher office.
+Unlike other districts in the state, in recent years this district has had a strong track record of its representatives ascending to higher office.
 Deb Haaland, Stansbury's predecessor, resigned in 2021 to become the United States Secretary of the Interior.
 Her predecessor, Michelle Lujan Grisham, took office as governor of New Mexico in 2019.
-Grisham's own predecessor, Martin Heinrich, was elected a U.S. Senator in 2012.
+Grisham's own predecessor, Martin Heinrich, was elected to the United States Senate in 2012.

 History

 Until the 1968 elections, New Mexico's representatives were all elected at-large statewide.
 Starting in 1969, however, they were elected by districts.